ExtendRealityLtd/VRTK/README.md

   in the game world where the player is to be teleported to by pressing the controller `Grip` button.
 When the `Grip` button is released, the player is teleported to the laser beam end location.
+  * 005_Controller_BasicObjectGrabbing: a scene with a selection of objects that can be grabbed by touching them with the controller and pressing the `Trigger` button down.
+Releasing the trigger button will propel the object in the direction and velocity of the grabbing controller.
+The scene also demonstrates simple highlighting of objects when the controller touches them.

 ## Contributing